cernanalysispreservation/cap-client/docs/index.rst

 Create analysis
 ----------

-You can create a new analysis by specifing
+You can create a new analysis by specifying

 	--file  a file with the json data corresponding to the analysis JSON Schema.
 	--type  the type of analysis you want to create.
 Refer to the :ref:`analysis type section <types>` to see an overview of all the options.